 We are living in a time where people are being overwhelmed with the number of push notifications and open tabs.
-These distractions are always competing for our attention and therefore, shouldn’t come as a surprise that web design in 2020 is all about intuitiveness and clarity.
+These distractions are always competing for our attention and therefore, shouldn’t come as a surprise that web design trends in 2020 is all about intuitiveness and clarity.
 In this time of overwhelming stimuli, web designs need to be able to communicate their messages more efficiently and clearly than ever to stand out.
-The following are all great design trends, relevant to 2020 to help ensure a clean, intuitive, and uncluttered website while still being rich in design and visuals.
+The following are all great web design trends, relevant to 2020 to help ensure a clean, intuitive, and uncluttered website while still being rich in design and visuals.

 A great strategy to help communicate your message clearly and effectively is through the use of oversized types and elements.
 Pretty much any aspect of the page is a free game for this trend.
 You see this with large bold typography, full with images or videos, and even oversized menu icons.

 The use of an oversized element is very eye-catching and can be used to get your message across right away.
 For this strategy to work best, it is important to limit the number of elements on the page.
 This helps create contrast and keeps the focus on the oversized element.
 This trend is also very effective as it’s a trend that looks great and works on any screen size.

 The most prominent use for this trend is to use a full-sized image or video in a site’s hero and then pair it with Large typography.
 This strategy helps to emphasize the important information right away and ensures that it resonates with the viewer.